 Federal Reserve Economic Data (USA)

-FRED, the U.S. Federal Reserve economic data portal provides access to 530,000 time series from 87 sources.
-Data is collected and collated by the Federal Reserve Bank of St. Louis and presented in eight thematic categories: Academic data; Money, banking, and finance; National accounts; Population, employment, and labour markets; Production and business activity; Prices; International data, and U.S. regional data.
+FRED, the U.S. Federal Reserve economic data portal provides access to over 800,000 time series from 110 national and international sources.
+Data are collated by the Federal Reserve Bank of St. Louis and presented in eight thematic categories: Academic data; Money, banking, and finance; National accounts; Population, employment and labour markets; Production and business activity; Prices; International data, and U.S. regional data.

-The Federal Reserve provides tools for data mining, analysis, visualisation and export via Excel add-in.
+The Federal Reserve provides tools for data mining, analysis, visualisation and downloading via Excel add-in.
 Full details are in the data tools directory.

 ALFRED provides vintage versions of economic data, including original (unrevised) data releases.
 Full details are in the guide Capturing Data as it Happens.